typelevel/cats/docs/src/main/tut/either.md

 ---
 layout: default
-title:  "Xor"
+title:  "Either"
 section: "data"
-source: "core/src/main/scala/cats/data/Xor.scala"
+source: "core/src/main/scala/cats/syntax/either.scala"
-scaladoc: "#cats.data.Xor"
+scaladoc: "#cats.syntax.EitherOps"
 ---
-# Xor
+# Either

 In day-to-day programming, it is fairly common to find ourselves writing functions that can fail.
 For instance, querying a service may result in a connection issue, or some